Open Liquidity Protocol

 In any given 8 hour trading session, some traders close out positions in profit, and others at a loss.

-In the case of a losing trade, margin less losses, holding fees and liquidity fees is returned.
+In the case of a losing trade, margin less losses, and is returned.
 In the case of a winning trade, margin less holding fees and liquidity fees is returned.
 Winning traders must then wait until the end of the trading session for their profits to arrive.